MicrosoftDocs/fabric-docs/docs/get-started/workspaces-folders.md

 Workspace admins, members, and contributors can create, modify, and delete folders in the workspace.
 Viewers can only view folder hierarchy and navigate in the workspace.

-Currently folders inherit the permissions of the workspace they are in.
+Currently folders inherit the permissions of the workspace where they're located.

 | Capability                   | Admin   | Member   | Contributor | Viewer   |
 |------------------------------|---------|----------|-------------|----------|